elixir-lang/elixir-lang.github.com/_posts/2017-12-05-whats-new-in-elixir.markdown

 ---

 Today's post marks the first in a new series bringing you the latest changes to the Elixir language.
-We'd love to hear from you about what you'd like to see in future posts so get join the conversation on [the Elixir Forum thread](https://elixirforum.com/t/whats-new-in-elixir-discussion-dec-17/10605).
+We'd love to hear from you about what you'd like to see in future posts so join the conversation on [the Elixir Forum thread](https://elixirforum.com/t/whats-new-in-elixir-discussion-dec-17/10605).

 So what's in master?
 Let's have a look: